 Methods Cross-sectional data from the National Electronic Injury Surveillance System-All Injury Program were used to assess emergency department-treated injuries resulting from motorcycle crashes in the USA from 2001 to 2008.
-Trends in injury frequency, and types and severity of injuries sustained among those aged 20–39 years, 40–59 years, and 60+ years were compared.
+Trends in injury frequency, the types of injuries and severity of injuries sustained among those aged 20–39 years, 40–59 years, and 60 years and older were compared.

 Conclusions Older adults involved in motorcycle crashes are prone to more severe injuries than younger adults.
 The increased number of older adults riding motorcycles should put further focus on risk of injury to this population.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.